 - New Church Grant

-$3,000.
+$3,000 per year.
 The New Church Grant is a yearly tuition discount for students who are baptized into or who have a parent who is a member of one of the three recognized New Church organizations.
-In order to receive the New Church Grant submit a New Church Grant Request Form online.
+In order to receive the New Church Grant, submit a New Church Grant Request Formopens in a new window online.
 Award is reduced by half if a student receives a merit award.

 - Faith Education Grant: